-Read about background and history of the Proceedings of the IEEE.
+Read about aims, scope, and history of the Proceedings of the IEEE.

 The Proceedings has a long and rich history that can be traced back to its early beginnings in 1909, when it was known as the Proceedings of the Wireless Institute.
 This Wireless Institute began as a society for those interested in wireless engineering.
 Six issues of the Proceedings journal were published in 1909 under the direction of Greenleaf Pickard and Alfred Goldsmith.